MileHacker Logo

 • Entry Fees: Typically range from ¥60-¥80 for each site.

-• Guided Tours: Mainly in Chinese; consider a private an expert guide or translation app for a richer understanding.
+• Guided Tours: Mainly in Chinese; consider a private an expert a tour guide or a translator app for a richer understanding.

 • Visiting Hours: Both sites are open daily.
 Check particular times for potential seasonal adjustments.

-• Crowds: Expect large crowds during festivals.
+• Crowds: Expect masses of people during festivals.
 For a quieter visit, go early on a weekday outside of festival periods.

 Taihao Mausoleum & Laozi's Hometown